maastrichtlawtech/jurix23/program.md

 ## Wednesday 20th December, afternoon (plenary)

-13:30 - 14:30. **Third Keynote Speech: [Iris van Rooij](https://jurix23.maastrichtlawtech.eu/speakers/#wednesday-20th-december-2023)**, professor in Computational Cognitive Science at Radboud University, PI at the Donders Institute for Brain, Cognition and Behaviour. **_[There is no AGI on the horizon, and AI cannot replace people’s (legal) thinking and judging](https://jurix23.maastrichtlawtech.eu/speakers/#wednesday-20th-december-2023)_**.
+13:30 - 14:30. **Third Keynote Speech** by **[Iris van Rooij](https://jurix23.maastrichtlawtech.eu/speakers/#wednesday-20th-december-2023)**, professor in Computational Cognitive Science at Radboud University, PI at the Donders Institute for Brain, Cognition and Behaviour.
+Title: **_[There is no AGI on the horizon, and AI cannot replace people’s (legal) thinking and judging](https://jurix23.maastrichtlawtech.eu/speakers/#wednesday-20th-december-2023)_**.

 14:30 - 16:00. **session 7: Emerging topics**